-With up to 15,000 formal learners visiting the centre each academic year, we work together to ensure that every school group has a positive experience as they explore the site.
+With around 12,000 formal learners visiting the centre each academic year, we work together to ensure that every school group has a positive experience as they explore the site.
 Key to this is offering an organised and friendly welcome and supporting the arrival and navigation of school groups, and enhancing the self-guided experience for school groups when they are not in a guided learning session.

 Your role will be to assist the Learning Team with preparatory tasks in advance of school visits, greeting and briefing school groups upon arrival, engaging learners during the self-guided portion of their visit, assisting with guided learning sessions, and to tidy up resources after schools have left.